brave/brave-browser/CONTRIBUTING.md

 ### Pull requests
 After the changes are made in your branch, you're ready to submit a patch.
 Patches on GitHub are submitted in the format of a pull request.

+#### Contribution pace and volume
+Do not open large numbers of pull requests in short periods of time.
+Each PR requires maintainer time to triage, review, and test.
+Bulk submissions overwhelm limited staff and may result in all of your PRs being closed without review.

+New contributors should start with one or two pull requests, wait for them to be reviewed and merged, and scale up gradually over time.
+This helps you learn the codebase conventions, build trust with reviewers, and avoid repeating the same mistakes across many PRs.

+#### AI-assisted contributions
+AI tools (e.g., Copilot, Claude, ChatGPT) may be used to assist with contributions, but the human contributor is fully responsible for every PR they submit.
+This means:

+* You must understand the changes you are proposing — not just relay AI output
+* All changes must be manually built, tested, and verified by you on the relevant platform(s) before submitting a PR, exactly as any other contribution
+* Do not add AI-generated bot reviews (e.g., Copilot reviewer) to your PRs — code reviews are done by Brave maintainers
+* Be transparent about AI involvement when it played a significant role in identifying the issue or generating the fix

+Using AI does not change the expectations for quality, testing, or PR volume.
+AI makes it easy to generate many changes quickly, but the review burden still falls on Brave's team.
+Contributors are expected to be thoughtful about what they submit and to not externalize work onto maintainers.

 #### Considerations before submitting a pull request
 Some helpful things to consider before submitting your work
 * Did you manually test your new change?
+You must include evidence of manual testing in your PR (steps taken, screenshots, logs, or confirmation of the platforms tested).
-* Does your pull request fix multiple issues?
-If so, you may consider breaking into separate pull requests.
+* Each pull request should address a single concern.
+Keep PRs as small and focused as possible to make them easier for reviewers.
+If your changes fix multiple issues, break them into separate pull requests.
 * Did you include tests? (we currently have unit tests, browser tests, and JavaScript unit tests)
 * If you made a design or layout change, was there a mock-up provided?
 Do your changes match it?
 * If your change affects session or preferences, did you include steps to test?
 You may also consider manually testing an upgrade.

 #### Each pull request should include
-* a descriptive title; this gets used in the release notes ([desktop](https://github.com/brave/brave-browser/blob/master/CHANGELOG_DESKTOP.md) or [android](https://github.com/brave/brave-browser/blob/master/CHANGELOG_ANDROID.md))
+* a descriptive title; this gets used in the release notes ([desktop](https://github.com/brave/brave-browser/blob/master/CHANGELOG_DESKTOP.md), [android](https://github.com/brave/brave-browser/blob/master/CHANGELOG_ANDROID.md), [iOS](https://github.com/brave/brave-browser/blob/master/CHANGELOG_iOS.md))
 * a short summary of the changes
 * a reference to the issue that it fixes
 * steps to test the fix (if applicable)
+* evidence of manual testing (platforms tested, steps taken, screenshots or logs)
 * for design-related changes, it is helpful to include screenshots

 Once you submit a pull request, you should tag reviewers and add labels if needed.
 If you do not have the necessary GitHub permissions to do so, a Brave member will take care of this for you.